 Christians are to be disciple-making disciples and pastors are to be trainers.
-During the first half of this year, 2012, we have trained over fifty men to lead Growth Groups this fall.
+We have trained over fifty men to lead Growth Groups this year.
 All of those men will not be able to participate, but we have a solid group of men who are ready and willing to lead.

 Below is information that will give many details about Growth Groups.
-The first groups will begin the first week in October.
 Read the information below and send any questions or thoughts to Pastor Dave.

 About Growth Groups

 A Growth Group is a place where Christians can grow.
 It is also a catalyst for the growth of the gospel.
 It prepares leaders to gather together fellow believers in evangelistic efforts.
 It will equip leaders to grow Christians and to grow the gospel.
 It is disciple-making based on the authority of God’s Word.

 What are the goals of a Growth Group?

 - To receive Christ as Lord, which means personally knowing and trusting Christ (all that He is, and all that He has done).
 When we do this we delight in God and His glory.